-Most people set a long list of New Year Resolutions; some would even call it their yearly goals.
+Most people set a long list of New Year resolutions; some would even call it their yearly goals.
 And that’s great!
 Most people want to believe that this year will be different.
 This year is filled with hope because of what lies ahead.

 Yet, for many, as a few days or weeks pass, the busyness of life creeps in.
-Life gets in the way and the long list of goals or resolutions takes a back seat.
+Life gets in the way, and the long list of goals or resolutions takes a back seat.

 If you have always done what you always had, you will get the same results.
-If you’re aiming for a better goal, don’t fall into the trap of doing the same thing over again.
+If you’re aiming for a better goal, don’t fall into the trap of doing the same thing over and over again.
 Instead, do the following:

 Acknowledge the need for change!

 Albert Einstein said that “The definition of insanity is doing the same thing over and over again but expecting different results.”